AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

    For information about managing existing rules, see [Manage rules](rule-editor.md#p-manage-rules-p).

 1. Select the check box next to the rule title.
 Additional options to manage the rule appear.
-Tap **Copy**.
+Tap **[!UICONTROL Copy]**.

    ![copyrule2](assets/copyrule2.png)

-1. Select another form object to which you want to paste the rule and tap **Paste**.
+1. Select another form object to which you want to paste the rule and tap **[!UICONTROL Paste]**.
 Further, you can edit the rule to make changes in it.

    >[!NOTE]
    >
    >You can paste a rule to another form object only if that form object supports the copied rule's event.
 For example, a button supports the click event.
 You can paste a rule with a click event to a button but not to a check box.

-1. Tap **Done** to save the rule.
+1. Tap **[!UICONTROL Done]** to save the rule.

 ## Nested expressions {#nestedexpressions}